flinguenheld/kebb/readme.md

 #### Install from package

-Pre-built package for Debian is available on the [Releases](https://github.com/flinguenheld/kebb/releases) page.
+Pre-built packages for Debian & Arch based distributions are available on the [Releases](https://github.com/flinguenheld/kebb/releases) page.

 ---